davedoesdev/node-jsjws/README.md

 **Return:**

-`{Boolean}` Whether the token was verified successfully.
+`{Boolean}` `true` if the token was verified successfully.
+If the token failed to verify then an exception is thrown.
 The token must pass the following tests:

 - Its signature must verify using the public key.